Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Two-Sample Testing-based Estimators

 \subsection{T-Estimator}

-To create a flexible estimator which: \begin{enumerate}[label=(\alph*)] \item is able to interpolate between over- and underestimation, \item obeys a variance bound similar to the ME, \item has an interpretable hyperparameter, \item is fast and easy to compute, \end{enumerate} we propose a procedure based on one-sided two-sample testing for the mean.
+To create a flexible estimator which: \begin{enumerate}[label=(\alph*)] \item is able to interpolate between over- and underestimation, \item obeys a variance bound similar to the ME, \item has a \rd{continuously tunable and} interpretable hyperparameter, \item is fast and easy to compute, \end{enumerate} we propose a procedure based on one-sided two-sample testing for the mean.
 Generally, for two random variables $X_1, X_2$, we consider the hypothesis $H_0: \mu_1 \geq \mu_2$.
 The test statistic is constructed as follows \citep{MSAwackerly}: